Say goodbye to dry overcooked grilled chicken, and say hello to moist, succulent, and flavorful Smoked Spatchcock Chicken.

 Instructions

-- To spatchcock or butterfly the chicken, remove the neck and any giblets from the cavity and place the whole chicken on a cutting board, breast side down.
+- To spatchcock or butterfly the chicken, remove the neck and any giblets from the cavity and place the whole bird on a cutting board, breastside down.
 Use the kitchen shears to cut down the ribs on one side of the backbone and then the other and remove it.
-Turn the chicken over and flatten it by pushing it down hard with the heel of your hand.
+Turn the bird over and flatten it by pushing it down hard with the heel of your hand.

 - When ready to smoke the chicken, prepare your grill or smoker according to the manufacturer’s directions.
 For a Big Green Egg, add a layer of charcoal, then sprinkle a handful of wood chips or a chunk or two of wood.
 Add another layer of charcoal and another layer of chips and light the fire.
 Preheat the Egg to 250 degrees F. Add the plate-setter, then the cooking grid.

-- Place the spatchcocked chicken, skin side up on the cooking grid, and insert the meat temperature probe (if using) in the thickest part of the breast, not touching bone.
+- Place the spatchcocked chicken skin side up on the cooking grid, and insert the meat temperature probe (if using) in the thickest part of the breast, not touching the bone.
 Close the lid and let it smoke.
 Resist the urge to lift the lid and peek.
-Continually lifting the lid makes it harder to control the temperature and lets the heat and smoke out, which means that it will take longer for the chicken to cook properly.
+Continually lifting the lid makes it harder to control the temperature and lets the heat and smoke out, so it will take longer for the meat to cook properly.

 - Plan on smoking the chicken for about four hours or until it reaches an internal temperature of 160 degrees F. Carefully remove the bird, cover loosely with aluminum foil and let it rest for twenty minutes.
 While it rests, the internal temperature will come up to 165 degrees F., which is the recommended safe temperature for poultry.